USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

 [Chapter 5](CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ pre-processor programs for a test simulation.
 Follow those steps (summarized below) to compile new versions of BCON.

-1. Compile Bldmake, the CMAQ source code and compilation management program.
-This needs to be done only once—the first time CMAQ is installed.
+1. Bldmake will be automatically compiled the first time a CMAQ program (ICON, BCON, CCTM) is compiled.
--   Configure the BCON use the config_cmaq.csh script, which points to the available I/O API and netCDF libraries.
+-   Configure the config_cmaq.csh script, which points to the available I/O API and netCDF libraries.
 -   Configure the BCON build script for your application by setting the compilation configuration variables described above.
 -   Invoke the build script to create an executable.

 ```
 cd $CMAQ_HOME/PREP/bcon/scripts/
-./bldit.bcon |& tee build.bcon.log
+./bldit_bcon.csh |& tee build_bcon.log
 ```

 #### Run BCON ####